 Several different pricing plans are available at the time of this writing.

 Which plan makes the most sense for you?
 It depends on whether you're an occasional lender or if you regularly extend loans to your customers.

 If you're someone like me (who typically has a handful of loans being paid at any given time), the ZimpleMoney Plus or ZimpleMoney Pro “Business Plans” probably make the most sense.
 The only significant difference between the two is the monthly cost.
 The “Plus” plan is $20/mo.
 The “Pro” plan is $35/mo.

 What do you get for the higher monthly cost of ZimpleMoney Pro?
 Besides the slightly smaller setup fee for each new loan account ($35 for each new setup with Pro, instead of $39 for each new setup with Plus), a ZimpleMoney Pro account offers you the ability to be the ACH Merchant.
-This gives you much more control over the creation of each new loan account.
-Rather than simply sending the borrower a link to create their own account and fill in their details (as I show in the video above), the borrower can give their details directly to you and then YOU can create their account for them.
+This gives you much more control over creating each new loan account.
+Rather than simply sending the borrower a link to create their account and fill in their details (as I show in the video above), the borrower can give their details directly to you, and then YOU can create their account for them.

-This may not sound like a big deal – but when you’re dealing with a borrower who isn’t necessarily a “tech savvy” person (a surprisingly common occurrence these days), the added capabilities of a Pro account can help you eliminate confusion and avoid unnecessary mistakes on the borrower’s end, while allowing you to make sure each borrower’s account is set up correctly, BEFORE the first payment is due.
-For all the control freaks out there (you know who you are), this is a pretty nice thing to have.
+This may not sound like a big deal – but when you're dealing with a borrower who isn't necessarily a “tech-savvy” person (a surprisingly common occurrence these days), the added capabilities of a Pro account can help you eliminate confusion and avoid unnecessary mistakes on the borrower's end, while allowing you to make sure each borrower's account is set up correctly BEFORE the first payment is due.
+This is a pretty nice thing to have for all the control freaks out there (you know who you are).

 Here's a breakdown of the additional costs associated with each type of account.